mrange/pt_src3/README.md

 I remember meeting and talking to other young nerds about assembler code although I don't always remember the names so if you feel left out I didn't mean to, feel free to post a PR with an update.

-One thing that truly blew my mind was when I read a blog post on DHS (I can't find it now.
-If someone knows what I mean please share) where a smart guy reversed engineered everything about pt_src3.s and improved upon it significantly.
-The pt_src3.s wasn't commented (why? assembler is so obvious amirite?) and it relies on a bunch of tricks and self generating code.
+One thing that truly blew my mind was when I read a blog post on by Paulo Simoes where he reversed engineered everything there is about pt_src3.s and improved upon it significantly.
+The original pt_src3.s wasn't commented (why? assembler is so obvious amirite?) and it relies on a bunch of tricks and self generating code.
 I was very impressed and I read the blog post with much joy.
+As an extra cherry on the top he [released a 12.5kHZ and 25kHz version](https://www.atari-forum.com/viewtopic.php?t=24718) of the player.
+I know how obscure pt_src3.s is so I am very impressed by this feat.

-Or this [github repo](https://github.com/robcowell/LanceReplay) by [RiFT](https://github.com/robcowell) where he fixes some bugs in the old pt_src3.s.
+Or this [github repo](https://github.com/robcowell/LanceReplay) by [Mrs Beanbag/RiFT](https://github.com/robcowell) where she fixes some bugs in the old pt_src3.s.
 I am amazed that the Atari ST scene 2022 seems more alive than it did in 1993.

 Let's not forget about the amazing new productions like [FirST Love by Overlanders](https://www.youtube.com/) that to a hacker whose mind is stuck in 1993 seems impossible.
 The Atari ST also [sounds amazing](https://www.youtube.com/watch?v=TeCystriENs) these days in ways I never thought was possible.